Research Results

 Research Background

-*1: A method for synthesizing materials through solvent heating reactions.
+*1: A method for synthesizing materials through the heating reaction of a solvent.

-*2: An organic compound that is miscible with both water and alcohol, and is widely used in chemical synthesis.
+*2: An organic compound that mixes arbitrarily with water and alcohol, widely used in chemical synthesis.

 20200317_yoshida

-Furthermore, monolayer black phosphorus, or phosphorene, is a related material to graphene, the subject of the 2010 Nobel Prize in Physics.
-It exhibits excellent conductivity and, unlike graphene*4, possesses a bandgap, making it a semiconducting material.
-As a result, numerous research papers have reported its applications in materials fields such as two-dimensional transistors and sensors.
-The findings of this study are expected to lead to applications not only in the field of photocatalysis but also in electronics.
+Furthermore, a monolayer film of black phosphorus (phosphorene) is a related substance to graphene (*4)—a monolayer film of graphite that became a major topic during the 2010 Nobel Prize in Physics.
+It is a semiconductor material that exhibits excellent electrical conductivity and possesses a bandgap that graphene lacks.
+For this reason, numerous research papers have been reported in material fields such as two-dimensional transistors and sensors.
+It is highly anticipated that the results of this study will be applied and expanded not only in the field of photocatalytic chemistry but also in the field of electronic materials.

-*4: A thin-film polymer with a thickness of a single carbon atom.
-It has a honeycomb lattice structure composed of carbon atoms and their bonds.
+*4: A thin-film polymer with a thickness of just a single carbon atom.
+It forms a honeycomb-like hexagonal lattice structure composed of carbon atoms and their bonds.

 Publication Information

-Author: Akiyo Ozawa (Osaka City University, Sakai Chemical Industry Co., Ltd.), Muneaki Yamamoto (Osaka City University), Tetsuo Tanabe (Osaka City University), Saburo Hosokawa (Kyoto University), Tomoko Yoshida (Osaka City University)
+Authors: Akiyo Ozawa (Osaka City University / Sakai Chemical Industry Co., Ltd.), Muneaki Yamamoto (Osaka City University), Tetsuo Tanabe (Osaka City University), Saburo Hosokawa (Kyoto University), and Tomoko Yoshida (Osaka City University)

 URL: https://doi.org/10.1039/C9TA13441G